soofstad/react-oauth2-pkce/README.md

   // By default, the package will automatically redirect the user to the login server if not already logged in.
   // If set to false, you need to call the "login()" function to login (e.g. with a "Login" button) autoLogin?: boolean  // default: true
+  // Set to false if you need to access the urlParameters sent back from the login server. clearURL?: boolean  // default: true
   // Can be used to provide any non-standard parameters to the authentication request extraAuthParameters?: { [key: string]: string | boolean | number }  // default: null
   // Can be used to provide any non-standard parameters to the token request